 It’s worth noting that police must have probable cause that you are intoxicated before they can seek a test from you.
 Probable cause can include driving recklessly or failing a field sobriety test.
 If you believe an officer did not have probable cause to require you to submit to testing, a defense attorney can help fight your license revocation on this and many other grounds.

-What to expect after your license is revoked
+What happens after your license is revoked in Minnesota?

 How long will my license be revoked after a DUI/DWI?